bloxstreet/support/guides/training-guide.md

 This section will provide the script for Trainers to use.
 Please try to stick to this layout.
 You may add emojis.

 **Trainer:** *Hello, everyone!
 Thank you for attending this training session.
-My name is (username), and I am your trainer for today.*
+My name is (username), and I will be your trainer for today.*

 **Trainer:** *During this training, I will be teaching you the basics that every Low Rank should know.
 I will also be providing important information for your success.*